cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 Create a new C controller called *e-puck\_go\_forward* using the `Wizards / New Robot Controller...` menu.
 This will create a new "e-puck\_go\_forward" directory in "my\_webots\_projects/tutorials/controllers".
-Select the option asking you to open the source file in the text editor.
+Select the option offering you to open the source file in the text editor.

 The new C source file is displayed in Webots text editor window.
 This C file can be compiled without any modification, however the code has no real effect.
 We